burakkocakeu/ozan-app/README.md

 # ozan-case-study
-Team ozan.com, case study for the role: Senior Java Developer
+a sample project for a case study by Ozan-App